Cycling Across America

 I quickly learned that there were lots of advantages to biking the ACA route.
 It kept me (mostly) off major highways and on roads that were, by and large, scenic and lightly trafficked.
 The maps offer a detailed list of amenities (e.g., motels, grocery stores, etc.) along the way so that I was rarely guessing whether I would be able to find a meal or a motel in the next town.
 I preferred navigating with their maps on my iPhone, although I carried the paper maps to do some route planning, as well.
-Also, by sticking to these well-traveled routes, I met lots of other cyclists traveling across the United States.
+By sticking to these well-traveled routes, I met lots of other cyclists traveling across the United States.

-Across the country, I camped in state forests and national parks, and I slept in roadside motels or cyclists hostels run by local churches or towns.
+Across the country, I camped in state forests and national parks, and I slept in roadside motels or cyclist hostels run by local churches or towns.
 Some of my best nights were with families through Warm Showers, an app for families to host touring cyclists.
 I stayed with incredibly kind, generous families in a handful of places, including Republic, WA, Dillon, MT, Clark Fork, ID, Newton, KS and Litchfield, KY.
 The landscape across the country was incredible - from unexpected deserts in central Washington to endless rolling hills through Missouri to the mountains of Colorado.
 There were so many memorable rides, but some of my favorites were across the misty Blue Ridge Parkway; through Mt.
-Rogers National Recreation Area, Virginia; up and down the Ozarks in Missouri; a multi-day approach to the Rocky Mountains from Pueblo, CO; the endless open roads in Wyoming; navigating Yellowstone and the Tetons; the river valleys of western Montana; and my final, 4,000+ feet climb across Washington Pass in the North Cascades.
+Rogers National Recreation Area, Virginia; up and down the hills in central Missouri; a multi-day approach to the Rocky Mountains from Pueblo, CO; the endless open roads in Wyoming; navigating Yellowstone and the Tetons; the river valleys of western Montana; and my final, 4,000+ feet climb across Washington Pass in the North Cascades.

 What Did I Pack?